Last updated on July 3, 2023 by Wandering our World

 Wild camping on the beaches in the Isle of Wight is also forbidden.
 Yet as the Isle of Wight is a popular area with amazing natural beauty, some outdoor enthusiasts do wild camp here.
 However it’s sometimes tolerated by locals if you respect the land, camp far from buildings, and stick to the principles of leave no trace.

 If you are planning to wild camp in the Isle of Wight – and can’t be swayed to stay in a campsite instead – we’ve compiled the following guidelines to help keep you out of trouble and camp in a considerate manner:

 - You should camp in the same place for one night only, and pitch your tent discretely and in a remote place which will not be easily seen.
 Therefore don’t camp in or near settlements, someone’s farm or on cultivated land.
 If you think you’re on private land, always seek out the landowner and ask permission.
 They may request a small fee.

 - Campers should set up their tent at dusk, and take it down at dawn.
 A tent that is discreet, blends in with the landscape, and pitches quickly is best.
 Therefore a lightweight walking tent like this one would be a great investment for someone planning to wild camp in the Isle of Wight.

 - When wild camping in the Isle of Wight, you should never make a campfire.
-For cooking, use a storm cooker.
-Our recommendation would be the Swedish brand Trangia, as their storm cookers are safe and virtually indestructible.
+Instead of building campfires, you could use a storm cooker for cooking – but check local laws first.
+Then there is much less wildfire risk and you can cook knowing that the fire is contained.
+We believe the best ones on the market are Trangia storm cookers.
 Portable solar ovens, like this one by GoSun, are also a good fuel-less option.